 We gratefully acknowledge the support given by SoftBank Robotics.
-We thank our current sponsors Wirtschaftsförderung Bremen, TME, IGUS, Alumni of the University of Bremen, neuland, and XQAND for funding parts of our project.
-Since B-Human 2016 did not start its software from scratch, we also want to thank the previous team members as well as the members of the GermanTeam for developing parts of the software we use.
+We also would like to thank our team sponsor CONTACT Software and our other sponsors Wirtschaftsförderung Bremen, TME, IGUS, Portescap, Alumni of the University of Bremen, neuland, MLP, and AVM for funding parts of our project.
+Since B-Human 2017 did not start its software from scratch, we also want to thank the previous team members as well as the members of the GermanTeam for developing parts of the software we use.